dreamcatcher-tech/network/Inbox/2025-07-02 1403 dispatch into containers.md

 // so each tx needs to load up its own container
 // it needs to verify that the branch location is valid.
 // hard code the fiber to exist already.

+isolation at the repo level, or at the napp level ? if the same container ran for every napp, then we have no isolation between napps. if we run the same napp with conccurent invocations, between repos, that can leak between repos. same napp concurrent invocations on a repo, this is good enough, but requires async local storage to keep processes separate, which adds complications, and difficulty debugging.

+lastly, one web worker per request per napp per repo. start a new container if you want concurrent operations. reuse containers when they become idle - only start a new one when busy.
+This seems easier than relying on async context within the container ? gives each process a dedicated cpu, rather than having contention within the container ?